thisisnihal/Lesson2_Pokedex/README.md

         android:exported="false" />
 ```

 ***Note: I am still Learning so what I explained above take it as a pinch of salt.
-There is gaurantee/warranty of information given above : )***
+There is NO GAURANTEE & WARRANTY of the information given above : )***

 * [ ] To explain from Step 5
 * [ ] Add apk file